cmgdev/honeywell-thermostat/README.md

 This started as a fork from nottings' https://github.com/nottings/python-honeywell-thermostat

-Huge thanks to him for the initial code, which honeywell_get.py borrows generously from.
+Huge thanks to him for the initial code, which honeywell_get.py borrows heavily from.

 So far, I've added Heroku config-vars, and a simple HTTP GET.